MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance.md

 ## Ready to get started?

 - For planning information, see [Plan for communication compliance](/microsoft-365/compliance/communication-compliance-plan).
-- Check out the [case study for Contoso](/microsoft-365/compliance/communication-compliance-case-study) and see how they quickly configured a communication compliance policy to detect potentially inappropriate content in Microsoft Teams, Exchange Online, and Yammer communications.
+- Check out the [case study for Contoso](/microsoft-365/compliance/communication-compliance-case-study) and see how they quickly configured a communication compliance policy to detect potentially inappropriate content in Microsoft Teams, Exchange Online, and Viva Engage communications.
 - To configure communication compliance for your Microsoft 365 organization, see [Configure communication compliance](/microsoft-365/compliance/communication-compliance-configure).

 ## More resources